Keyboard shortcuts

 To install a translator, simply put the .wasm file in one of these locations, and it will be discovered automatically.

 Translators execute arbitrary code, so some care should be taken before installing translators.
-However, they are sandboxed behind a web-assembly runtime that, unless there are security, does not allow any access to anything on the system that surfer does not allow.
+However, they are sandboxed behind a web-assembly runtime that, unless there are security issues, does not allow any access to anything on the system that surfer does not allow.

 Currently, the only system access surfer allows for plugins is